git-ritesh/youtube-webpage-clone/intro-to-html/Lesson 11/README.md

     You can **remove the gap/whitespace between the two divs shows in `grey` by removing the whitespaces b/w the divs**, But _doing this will degrade the readability of the code._

-2. Now the 2nd problem that `display : inline-block` has is that that it's not vertically aligned.
+2. Now the 2nd problem that `display: inline-block;` has is that that it's not vertically aligned.

 **So Now, we're gonna learn a new technique called CSS Grid that's gonna help us create perfectly aligned horizontal layouts**